 What does it matter if your partner always leaves the bed unmade?
-Maybe, instead of complaining, you should ask yourself, “where am I inflexible in life”?
+Maybe, instead of complaining, you should ask yourself, “why am I so inflexible”?

 If it makes you nervous that your partner is independent, stays out with his friends and you feel a little left out, ask yourself, is my partner everything for me?
 Do I have time for my friends or for myself?

 Do you hate the way they talk so loud?
-Does it make you so nervous that they’re a joker?
+Does it make you embarrassed that they’re such a joker?
 If so, the things that bother you are also a part of you, and that’s why they bother you.

 Think for a moment about the first question.
 If your partner made the bed, you wouldn’t notice; it would not mean anything to you.
 However, the moment s/he doesn’t, it reflects a lack of flexibility in some aspect of your life that you have to resolve.

-Your partner is your mirror and will help you to know yourself, and each other, better
+Your partner is your mirror and will help you to get to know yourself better

 The fact that your partner is your mirror is not a bad thing; it’s quite the opposite.
 It’s an aid in knowing yourselves better and opening your eyes to a reality that we tend to deny.

 A painful yet clear example is when people are mistreated.
 What is the mistreated person reflecting?
 That they don’t respect themselves: they mistreat themselves.
 As hard as it is to admit, it’s true.
 They’re mistreating themselves by giving power to someone who doesn’t love them.
 This includes a consequent drop in self-esteem.